Puppy Training in Ottawa | Your Trusted Puppy Trainer

 People exposure: Positive interactions with adults, children, seniors, people in winter gear, people with mobility aids, delivery workers.
 Your puppy learns everyone is friendly, preventing fear or aggression later.

-Dog introductions: Appropriate greeting skills with other dogs—calm approach, polite sniffing, reading body language, disengaging when play gets too rough.
+Dog introductions: Appropriate greeting skills with other dogs, calm approach, polite sniffing, reading body language, and disengaging when play gets too rough.
 Essential before visiting Ottawa dog parks.

 Environmental confidence: Exposure to urban sounds (buses, construction, sirens), various surfaces (metal grates, stairs, elevators in Centretown buildings), different environments (vet clinics, pet stores, outdoor patios).
 Your puppy handles Ottawa’s diverse environments calmly.